 - … and on a sunny morning in spring or summer there’s every chance you’ll see remedies being made in the garden

 While you’re here take some time to explore the village.
-Dr Bach is buried in the village churchyard only 50 yards from the Centre, and one of his favourite pubs is still open and serves a very good lunch.
+Dr Bach is buried in the village churchyard only 50 yards from the Centre, and one of his favourite pub, The Red Lion, is a ten minute walk away.

 All five ingredients in Dr Bach’s famous crisis formula grow in the Bach Centre garden